 Ms Rubin has a long-time interest in recovery from disasters.
 She maintains two websites on various disaster topics and a popular blog on recovery from disasters called Recovery Diva.
 The most recent blog she created is Disasters and Faith, which features resources related to faith-based organizations and disasters.
-She also is the moderator for the facebook group ( with more than 1360 members) on Emergency Management Higher Education, which serves almost 1400 members.
+She also is the moderator for the facebook group on Emergency Management Higher Education, which serves almost 1400 members.

 She is editor of the popular textbook, Emergency Management: The American Experience, 1900-2010.
-Most recently, she coauthored Chapter 13: Unmet Needs and Persistent Problems in the new e-book published by FEMA titled Critical Issues in Disaster Science and Management.
-She is the CEO of the Disaster Bookstore, which features an online retail outlet for books and related products dealing with emergency management.
+Most recently, she coauthored Chapter 13: Unmet Needs and Persistent Problems in the new e-book published by FEMA titled Critical Issues in Disaster Science and Management (2014).

 Claire B. Rubin, president of the firm, is a social scientist with 36 years of experience in emergency management and homeland security.
 Her experience includes independent researcher, consultant, and educator.
 She has been affiliated with the The George Washington University’s Institute for Crisis, Disaster, and Risk Management from 1998 through 2014.